Daxing Airport Express

-The Daxing Airport Express of the Beijing Subway (北京地铁大兴机场线 (Běijīng Dìtiě Dàxīng Jīchǎng Xiàn)) is an airport rail link from (located at the Southern 3rd Ring Road) to the Beijing Daxing International Airport.
+The Daxing Airport Express (大兴机场线 (Dàxīng Jīchǎng Xiàn)) is an airport rail link of the Beijing Subway that connects (located at the Southern 3rd Ring Road) and Beijing Daxing International Airport.
 It is colored blue on subway maps.
 The line opened on September 26, 2019.

 It is one of two lines connecting the urban area of Beijing to the Beijing Daxing International Airport.
 The other line is the Beijing–Xiong'an intercity railway, a high-speed rail operated by China Railway.

 The line is the second Beijing Subway line to be fully automated and driverless, after the Yanfang line.

 Description

 Phase 1

 Phase 1 of the line is 41.36 km, including 17.71 km of elevated track and 23.65 km of underground track.
 All stations are underground.

 Phase 2 (Northern extension)

 A 3.5 km northern extension to Lize Shangwuqu station is currently under construction.
 The extension is fully underground.
 The northern extension started construction in 2020 and will be completed in 2026.